ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 5. **Deep Traversal**: Bottom-up and top-down recursive descent
 6. **Composable Optimiser**: Multiple passes running to fixed point

-The key insight: the Focus DSL separates *what* to visit from *what* to do.
+The Focus DSL separates *what* to visit from *what* to do.
 Build paths declaratively, then apply operations fluently.
 This is the optics philosophy made accessible.

 ### The Higher-Kinded-J Advantage for Tree Operations